584 Policy: Student Medication

 E. School health service staff may request to receive further information, if needed, prior to administration of the medication.

-F. Medications are to be left with the appropriate school district personnel.
+F. Medications are to be left with the appropriate District personnel.
 Exceptions to this requirement are: prescription asthma medications self-administered with an inhaler (See Part J.5. below), and/or other non-controlled medications authorized by a licensed prescriber and the parent/guardian for self-carry/administration.

 G. The school shall be notified by parent/guardian or students 18 years or older in writing of any change in the student’s medication administration.
 A new medication authorization consent and/or medication container label with new pharmacy instructions shall be required.